jboylecreative/live-ai-tethered-photography/README.md

 Shoot.
 Transform.
 Display — in real time, on set.

-This tool connects your camera to Google's Gemini AI so that every photo you take is instantly transformed and displayed as an AI-augmented image on a second screen.
+This tool connects your camera to Google's Nano Banana image generator so that every photo you take is instantly transformed and displayed as an AI-augmented image on a second screen.
 It's designed for live shoots — fashion, portrait, commercial — where you want to show clients or collaborators a creative AI interpretation of each shot the moment it's captured, right alongside the original.

 You define the transformation via a prompt (e.g. "restyle this as a futuristic editorial look").
 Each time you shoot, the image flows automatically from your camera to Gemini and back, with the result appearing fullscreen on your display within seconds.